anders94/disruptor/README.md

 Warning: This is alpha code.
 Things are in the design stage so they may change without notice.

-**disruptor** intends to be a distributed fault-tolerant real-time computation platform with minimal configuration requirements.
-Eventually it may include a distributed hash table and filesystem.
+**disruptor** intends to be a distributed fault-tolerant real-time computation node.js platform.
+It has minimal configuration requirements and no single point of failure.
+Nodes are told about one other peer when they are started and eventually find all the other live peers in a network.
+Compute jobs written in javascript with json data payloads are sent to any node in the network which distributes the job amongst the live nodes.
+Results are then collated and returned to the requestor.
+There is no master peer, monitoring node or other single point of failure and simplicity is stressed throught the system.
+Eventually, disruptor may include a distributed hash table and / or filesystem.

 Install
 -----